-In recent years, Richards Bay has been one of South Africa's fastest developing cities a fast-growing industrial centre.
-The uMhlathuze Local Municipality has experienced an estimated population growth rate of about 1, 5% per annum between 2001 and 2011, and has a current population of about 350 000.
+In recent years, Richards Bay has been one of South Africa's fastest developing cities and a fast-growing industrial centre.
+The uMhlathuze Local Municipality has experienced an estimated population growth rate of about 1, 5% per year between 2001 and 2011, and has a current population of about 350 000.
 The future demography will also largely be influenced by economic opportunities and potential.
 Moderate population growth in the uMhlathuze area is probable, influenced by migration from rural areas into Richards Bay in search of employment opportunities.

 Due to a small local consumer base together with limited integration of industrial activities in the area (with limited supporting industries), it is expected that future industrial growth will, over the medium term, mainly be driven by the further development of large export-orientated industrial developments, rather than through generic growth as would be possible in a more integrated industrial environment.
+There is a need to increase the supply to the rural and tribal areas as well where it is possible.